vk-cs/docs-public/docs/en/computing/iaas/how-to-guides/packer/packer.md

 ## 2. Upload the base image to the cloud

-Import the image according to [instructions](../../instructions/images/images-manage#importing_an_image).
+Import the image according to the [instructions](../../instructions/images/images-manage#importing_an_image).

 ## 3. Create a Packer configuration file

-1. Determine the details of the network and the downloaded image:

-    1. [Get](/en/networks/vnet/instructions/net#viewing_list_of_networks_and_subnets_and_information_about_them) id of the external network to which the virtual machine being created will be connected.
-    1. Copy the name of the downloaded image, getting a list of images using the command `openstack image list`.
-    1. Write the received values into variables:
+1. Run the command to search for networks and copy the ID of the required external network:

     ```console
-        export SOURCE_IMAGE=8b64c09b-7141-41ad-XXXX-9f5a8dbbd87e
-        export NETWORK_ID=f19e1e54-bce9-4c25-XXXX-e0f40e2cff14
+    openstack network list
     ```

-1. Create the file `altlinux.pkr.hcl`:
+1. Run the command to search for images and copy the ID of the required image:

+    ```console
+    openstack image list
+    ```

+1. Specify the copied IDs in the following variables:

+    ```console
+    export NET_ID=<NETWORK_ID>
+    export SOURCE_IMAGE=<IMAGE_ID>
+    ```

+   Here:
+   * `<NETWORK_ID>` — ID of the external network that you got in the previous step.
+   * `<IMAGE_ID>` —ID of the image that you got in the previous step.

+1. Select a configuration template for the new image of the VM, for example, `STD3-2-6`.

+   {note:info}

+   You can see all the available configuration templates in the **Type of virtual machine** list when [creating a VM](https://msk.cloud.vk.com/app/en/services/infra/servers/add) in the VK Cloud management console.

+   {/note}

+1. Create the `altlinux.pkr.hcl` file.
+In the `flavor` attribute, specify the configuration template you selected in the previous step.
+In this example, it is `STD3-2-6`.

     {cut(altlinux.pkr.hcl)}